Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 This graphic assumes 100% accuracy and the y-axis represents not your daily workload, but the total number of items in various stages of learning (burned excluded).
 It’s not perfect, but it does a good job in conveying the reality that Wanikani is in my opinion

 Wanikani works much like the snowball effect.
-At the start, it does not seem like much, but things will definitely start to pile up and that’s precisely why it’s important for every beginner to understand how this system works.
+At the start, it does not seem like much, but things will definitely start to pile up and that’s precisely why every beginner needs to understand how this system works.

 Level 1 - how long does it actually take?

 For levels 1 and 2, the time intervals between reviews are special, compared to other levels on Wanikani.
 Due to not having that many items to review, the Wanikani team decided to reduce them to half of what’s normal.

 The fastest leveling up speed for Levels 1 and 2 are 3 days and 2 hours each.
 This means that it’s possible in 1 week after starting to reach Level 3 and have around 350 items going around your lessons and reviews